pspiagicw/qemantra/README.md

  `qemantra` is a command-line tool for creating and managing QEMU Virtual Machines.

- QEMU is better and sometimes faster than VirtualBox , but does not have any command-line central managing solution.
+ QEMU is better and sometimes faster than VirtualBox, but does not have any command-line central managing solution.
 This tool aims to manage and run your virtual machines using `QEMU`.

  ![img](./docs/src/gifs/intro.gif)

  ## Features

- - Create , list and run virtual machines.
+ - Create, list, and run virtual machines.
  - Create configurations to run on demand.
- - Use features of QEMU like KVM , multiple architecture support etc.
+ - Use features of QEMU like KVM, multiple architecture support etc.
  - Features like UEFI available in a simple flag!

  ## Examples